“I’m a long gone daddy in the USA…” (Bruce.)

 I call it “negative motivation”… and it’s actually one of the most powerful forces available for getting stuff done.
-I never saw her again, and don’t even remember her name…
+I never saw that writer again, and don’t even remember her name…

 … so it wasn’t a need to flaunt my success in her face.
 It was all internal for me – I used her as the “face” of the obstacles in front of me, and I even laughed when I later realized I was in a position to tell her “Fuck you, I made it anyway.”

 Yes, my internal ego is an immature twerp sometimes.
-Chip on the shoulder, snarling underdog attitude, and an almost stupidly-aggressive and irrational refusal to face reality.
+Chip on the shoulder, testy underdog attitude, and an almost stupidly-aggressive and irrational refusal to face reality.